 With Lowe's recent acquisition of online retailer ATG Stores, they are poising themselves to be an industry leader as shoppers are doing research and buying online.
 Lowe's has identified that just being a bricks and mortar business doesn't give their customer the ability to shop how they want to shop and where.
 I'm excited to see what's in store for [Lowe's] in 2012!

 What do you think about Lowe's, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
 Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
 CAPS is 100% free, so get started!

 At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-Motley Fool newsletter services have recommended buying shares of Lowe's, Home Depot, and Wal-Mart; writing covered calls in Lowe's; and creating a diagonal call position in Wal-Mart.
+Motley Fool newsletter services have recommended buying shares of Lowe's, Home Depot, and Wal-Mart, as well as as writing covered calls in Lowe's and creating a diagonal call position in Wal-Mart.
 The Fool owns shares of Wal-Mart.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.